 Omitting the white on grey stitching (landscape practice), I was able to maneuver the fabric piece.
 Then tried adding a binding technique and used the reverse lever to create this.

 Here is the back.
 This tension is at factory setting.
-Although it cannot make circles, I think many creative projects could be created with this Turbo Teal.
+Although it cannot make circles, I think many creative projects away from home could be created with this Turbo Teal.

 I found this travel case tutorial.